 "... in relation to any property, means the person entitled to receive the rack rent thereof, or who would be so entitled if the property were let to a tenant at a rack rent."

-Road has the same meaning as in section 315 of the Local Government Act 1974 as modified by section 335(10) of that Act which for the purposes of vehicle crossings excludes access ways from the definition.
+Road has the same meaning as in section 315 of the Local Government Act 1974 but excludes access ways for the purposes of vehicle crossings as per section 335(10).

 As at 22 October 2019, the definition is: